James Cudworth (engineer): Career

 In 1861, Cudworth introduced a class of 2-2-2 express passenger locomotives with 7 ft diameter driving wheels.
-These engines gave over 20 years service on the boat trains serving Folkestone and Dover, finally being replaced in 1884 by Stirling's F class 4-4-0s.
+These engines gave over 20 years service on the boat trains serving Folkestone and Dover, finally being replaced in 1884 by Stirling's F Class 4-4-0s.
 Cudworth was also responsible for the introduction of the 0-4-4T wheel arrangement for steam locomotives to English railways, with his 235 class of 1866.

 Cudworth had three main achievements on the SER: he planned the layout of Ashford Works and brought it to such a standard that the company was able to begin production of its own locomotives in 1853; with two of his classes (the "Standard Goods" 0-6-0 of 1855 and the 118 class 2-4-0 of 1859), practised locomotive standardisation on a scale unheard of on other contemporary railways; and, at a time when coke (a smokeless fuel, but expensive) was normal for railways, designed a successful coal-burning firebox.

 In 1874, Cudworth was appointed Locomotive Engineer of the SER, with Alfred Watkin, son of SER chairman Sir Edward Watkin appointed Locomotive Superintendent at a salary of £500.
-Cudworth was not one who was disposed to toe Watkin's line, which put a strain on their relationship.
-In 1876, Watkin persuaded John Ramsbottom of the London & North Western Railway (LNWR) to design a number of 2-4-0 passenger engines for the SER, unbeknown to Cudworth.
+Cudworth was not disposed to toe Watkin's line, which put a strain on their relationship.
+In 1876, Watkin persuaded John Ramsbottom of the London & North Western Railway (LNWR) to design several 2-4-0 passenger engines for the SER, unbeknown to Cudworth.
 Orders were placed with Sharp, Stewart of Manchester and Avonside of Bristol for ten engines each.
 The locomotives were very similar to the LNWR's Precedent Class locomotives.
 Known as the Ironclads, they replaced the Singles on the boat trains for a short time, but were quickly relegated to less prestige duties and the Singles resumed their former role.
 When Cudworth found out about the engines, he was furious and resigned.
 It was considered by many on the Board of the SER that Cudworth had been sacked.